MWATelescope/mwa_staging/README.md

 through, it will mark each file as being staged.
 A separate thread in the kafkad service continuously monitors the database and checks if all the files for a particular request are "done" and if so, it will send a request to the specified callback URL notifying it of this.
+Once the caller has been successfully notified that the job is complete (or has timed out), the job will be deleted from the database.

 ## Installation
 - Download the repository